 - You can quickly validate the formula to see if the sample result displayed is correct

 Lead Generation and Results

 To generate leads using your calculator, we recommend placing the lead gen form before the results page.
 Here, you can enable the email validation option to ensure that you get genuine leads.

 Now let’s move on to the results page.
-We always stress on creating a solid results page and trust us, we are not exaggerating.
+We always stress creating a solid results page and trust us, we are not exaggerating.
 This page can make or break an experience.
 For a health insurance calculator, the results page should be succinct but rich.
-Include visuals, charts, and graphs to make to make data easy to interpret.
+Include visuals, charts, and graphs to make data easy to interpret.
 An ideal results page is the right balance between images and charts while conveying the right amount of info.

 The Venturepact app cost calculator is a great example to go by.
 It provides a lot of information in a single glance.
 It is easy to understand what information is being conveyed as the layout is clear and uncluttered.

 Related Read: Ways to Get More Out of Your Results Page